campi3d/megascans_mass_download_advanced/README.md

 - **How many assets** — enter a number or `ALL`
 - **Number of workers** — the number of simultaneous download threads (default: **4**)

-> 💡 **On workers:** increasing the worker count can speed things up significantly, since the script makes multiple server requests per asset to resolve download info.
-A good rule of thumb is to match the number of CPU cores you have available.
+> 💡 **On workers:** increasing the worker count can speed things up significantly, since the script makes multiple
+> server requests per asset to resolve download info.
+You can go as high as matching the number of CPU cores you have
+> available (which will max your system out though).

 ---